Raymond James lifts Viatris Inc. [VTRS] price estimate. Who else is bullish?

 Raymond James have made an estimate for Viatris Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on March 01, 2022.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $21 to $13.
 The new note on the price target was released on March 01, 2022, representing the official price target for Viatris Inc. stock.
 Previously, the target price had yet another raise to $16, while Citigroup analysts kept a Neutral rating on VTRS stock.

-Viatris Inc. [VTRS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.46.
-With this latest performance, VTRS shares gained by 6.37% in over the last four-week period, additionally sinking by -19.21% over the last 6 months – not to mention a drop of -21.55% in the past year of trading.
+Viatris Inc. [VTRS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.03.
+With this latest performance, VTRS shares gained by 9.09% in over the last four-week period, additionally sinking by -19.00% over the last 6 months – not to mention a drop of -16.74% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Viatris Inc. [VTRS] shares currently have an operating margin of +9.34 and a Gross Margin at +34.70.
 Viatris Inc.’s Net Margin is presently recorded at -7.11.